Jk4818/find-my-cocktail/README.md

 # Stack

-Front-End is built on React and tailwind.
+Front-End is built on React and pure CSS.
 Back-end storage handled via Firestore, deployed using Gatsby.